-

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-Len Deighton – Funeral in Berlin – First UK Edition 1964
+Stephen King – Cujo – First UK Edition 1981

 First edition, first printing.
-Published by Jonathan Cape in London, 1964.
-This is a very good copy.
-The dust wrapper has some mild surface scratches and handling marks throughout and…
+Published by MacDonald & Co in London, 1982.
+This is a near fine copy.
+The dust wrapper is slightly worn at the spine tips and with…

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -